renskiy/fabricio/examples/hello_world/README.md

 ### Intermediate (proxy) registry

-This option usually used when remote host has not direct access to the image registry (e.g. hub.docker.com).
-If so, you can provide address and port of custom registry which will be used as an intermediate (or proxy, in other words) Docker image registry for you remote host:
+This option usually used when remote host has not direct access to the Docker registry to pull images from.
+If so, you can provide address and port of custom registry which will be used as an intermediate (or proxy, in other words) image registry for you remote host:

     registry='private-registry:5000'